seek-oss/capsize/packages/metrics/README.md

 ```

 The top-most import path for a font family (e.g. without a variant: `@capsizecss/metrics/arial`) will return the `regular` variant.
-In the case of a Google Font that has no `regular` variant, the first variant in the variants array returned.
+In the case of a Google Font that has no `regular` variant, the first variant in the variants array is returned.

 ## Font metrics